cherepan/IPHCCombineExercise/README.md

 Use the histo_datacard.C script to extract some histograms from a root file and rename its.
 Note that data histograms has to be named data_obs.
 Put this new root file in your working directory

-An example is available "Example.cpp".
-Copy it in CombineHarvester/CombineTools/bin/.
-Now create a datacard with it.
+Now you have to create a datacard.
+You can use an example code called "Example.cpp" located in CombineHarvester/CombineTools/bin/.
 Comments in this file will help you to understand.
+You need to add a line to CombineHarvester/CombineTools/bin/BuildFile.xml.
+You can now launch "Example" in your working directory.
-Please have a look at this link to have more examples: http://cms-analysis.github.io/CombineHarvester/index.html.
+Please have a look at the other files in the directory of Example.cpp or at this link to have more examples: http://cms-analysis.github.io/CombineHarvester/index.html
-If you use the file above or a new one, you have to add a line to the file /CombineHarvester/CombineTools/bin/BuildFile.xml

 You have to compile with "scram b" before next steps.